opentok/opentok-meet/README.md

 ## Disclaimer

-> This is a fork of the [opentok-meet](https://github.com/aullman/opentok-meet) project that deploys to [meet.tokbox.com](https://meet.tokbox.com).
+> This project deploys to [meet.tokbox.com](https://meet.tokbox.com).
 It is pointing to the OpenTok nightly environment which is experimental and likely to break.
 It also includes experimental features.

-> If you wish to fork this project, please fork the [parent project](https://github.com/aullman/opentok-meet).
+> This was originally a fork of [aullman/opentok-meet](https://github.com/aullman/opentok-meet) but is now diverged and is not updated with changes made there.

 ## Deploying to meet.tokbox.com